John Cotton Dana: Early career

+Newark Public Library and Museum

 Dana provided leadership at the Newark Public Library in Newark, New Jersey, from 1902 until his death in 1929.
 He established foreign language collections for immigrants and also developed a special collection for the business community.
 This "Business Branch" was the first of its kind in the nation.
-Dana founded the Special Libraries Association, serving as its first president from 1909 to 1911.

 Dana founded the Newark Museum in 1909, directing it until his death.
 The Museum was exceptional because it included contemporary American commercial products as folk art as well as factory-made products.
 John C. Dana personally believed that purchasing European oil painting was a waste of money and thus supported American art movements.
 He did not like modern art, but he believed in the principle of a universal museum and thus ordered purchases of art associated with the Ashcan School.
-In 1915, he curated the exhibition "Clay Products of New Jersey" where he displayed two porcelain toilets from Trenton Potteries, part of his work toward including industrial arts in the museum.
+In 1915, he curated the exhibition "Clay Products of New Jersey" where he displayed two porcelain toilets from the Trenton Potteries, part of his work toward including industrial arts in the museum.
 Cotton also began the Newark Museum's notable Tibetan collection.

 Dana was quoted as saying, “A great department store, easily reached, open at all hours, is more like a good museum of art than any of the museums we have yet established”.
 A biographer said of Dana, “He would have found a library school curriculum intolerable, and doubtless a library school would have found him intolerable”.